 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-Paul Newman: the actor with that knowing rebel smile and the ice blue eyes who was even more of a hero offscreen than on.
+Paul Newman was the actor with a knowing rebel smile and the ice blue eyes who was even more of a hero offscreen than on.
 Paul specialized in playing characters with a bit of an edge: rebels and criminals with dark histories, abrasive personalities, or deep internal demons.
 Quite simply, Paul Newman played the characters no one else could, bringing depth and charisma to even the most morally ambiguous of characters.

-FYI: I chose the order of my Paul Newman top 10 by considering each film's importance in Paul’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Paul Newman top 10 by considering each film's importance in Paul’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Paul Newman film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Paul Newman Films

 - The Hustler